 \section{Introduction}

-In the local universe, a well-established correlation exists between the masses of supermassive black holes (SMBHs) and host galaxy properties, such as bulge mass and velocity dispersion \citep{Magorrian_1998, Ferrarese_2000,Gebhardt_2000,Kormendy_2013}.
+In the local Universe, a well-established correlation exists between the masses of supermassive black holes (SMBHs) and host galaxy properties, such as bulge mass and velocity dispersion \citep{Magorrian_1998, Ferrarese_2000,Gebhardt_2000,Kormendy_2013}.
 These relationships are widely interpreted as evidence for the co-evolution of SMBHs and their host galaxies.
-Among these relations, one particularly interesting connection is the stellar mass -- black hole mass ($M_*$--$M_{\rm BH}$) relation, which implies the growth of SMBHs and their hosts are intertwined.
+Among these relations, one particularly interesting connection is the stellar mass -- black hole mass ($M_*$--$M_{\rm BH}$) relation, which implies that the growth of SMBHs and that of their host galaxies are intertwined.
 There are several theoretical models attempting to explain this correlation.
-For example, AGN can regulate host galaxy growth by heating or expelling its surrounding gas \citep{somerville_2008,Fabian, Fan_2023}.
-Other hypotheses suggest that the statistical effects of major and minor galaxy mergers naturally lead to a tight, linear correlation between SMBH mass and galaxy bulge mass, regardless of how the black holes were originally seeded, although simulations show that for massive galaxies (\mstar $> 10^{10.9} \msun $), mergers are not the primary drivers of AGN activity \citep{peng_2007, Sharma_2024}.
+For example, AGN can regulate host-galaxy growth by heating or expelling its surrounding gas \citep{somerville_2008,Fabian, Fan_2023}.
+Other hypotheses suggest that the statistical effects of major and minor galaxy mergers naturally lead to a tight, linear correlation between SMBH masses and galaxy bulge masses, regardless of how the black holes were originally seeded \citep{peng_2007}, although simulations show that for massive galaxies (\mstar $> 10^{10.9} \msun $), mergers are not likely the primary drivers of AGN activity \citep{ Sharma_2024}.

 To understand the origin of the $M_*$--$M_{\rm BH}$ relation, it is necessary to examine this relation for black holes in their early stages.
-To derive this relation at high redshift, several studies have focused on AGN-host galaxy decompositions, particularly image decomposition techniques \citep[e.g.,][]{Ding_2023, Yue_2024, harikane_23, Chen_2024, yu_decomposition_2025, Stone_2023}, fitting AGN-galaxy images with a combination of a single Sérsic profile and a point source profile.
-However, observing this relation becomes increasingly challenging at high redshifts.
-Galaxies hosting AGN are typically more compact at these redshifts, with their stellar light often being outshined by the AGN, making it difficult to separate the host galaxy from the AGN component.
+To derive this relation at high redshift, some studies have focused on AGN-host galaxy decompositions, particularly through image decomposition techniques \citep[e.g.,][]{Ding_2023, Yue_2024, harikane_23, Chen_2024, yu_decomposition_2025, Stone_2023}, fitting AGN-galaxy images with a combination of a single S\'ersic profile and that of a point-source (i.e., a point spread function).
+However, observing this relation becomes increasingly challenging at high redshift, where galaxies hosting AGN are typically more compact.
+Their stellar light is often outshined by the AGN, making it difficult to separate the host galaxy from the AGN component.